JESS2005/MultiCrafting/README.md

  - Added logger.

 **1.1.2**
- - Fixed some recipes not working bug.
+ - Fixed some mods causing some recipes to cause errors.

 **1.1.3**
  - Added extra checks for the same bug.